Adhvay0505/BashPass/README.md

 # Password_generator
 A simple password generator,
-enter how long you want your password to be and the number of password recommendations you want :D
+enter how long you want your password to be and the number of password recommendations you want :D, (Run it in the linux terminal)